matthewfishermv/Statistics-with-R/One-and-Two-Sample-Tests/Index.md

 > <ins>2.
 Based on the p-value:</ins>
 > - **Left-tailed test**: Reject H<sub>0</sub> if the p-value associated with the z-statistic is less than the significance level α.
 > - **Right-tailed test**: Reject H<sub>0</sub> if the p-value associated with the z-statistic is greater than the significance level α.
-> - **Two-tailed test**: Reject H<sub>0</sub> if the p-value associated with the z-statistic is more extreme than the signifiance level α.
+> - **Two-tailed test**: Reject H<sub>0</sub> if the p-value associated with the z-statistic is more extreme than the significance level α.

 These two decision rules are mathematically equivalent and result in the same conclusion.
 There is a third way to conduct the test and that is based on the confidence interval.
-A two-sided test will reject the null hypothesis if the *(1 - α)* confidence interval around the sample mean does not contain th mean under the null hypothesis [[2]](#references).
+A two-sided test will reject the null hypothesis if the *(1 - α)* confidence interval around the sample mean does not contain the mean under the null hypothesis [[2]](#references).
 That is, we can reject H<sub>0</sub>: µ = µ<sub>0</sub> if the *(1 - α)* confidence level around x̄ does not contain µ<sub>0</sub>.

 Let us visualize this relationship: